ShaneBurkhart/SparkSchoolCourses/_posts/2016-12-7-twitter-clone-5-3.md

 });
 ```

 Our tweet preview is good to go, but we need a form to edit the tweet values.
 We could create a partial for our form, but I think the two forms are going to be different enough that it would be too complicated to deal with right now.
-Let's copy our tweet form and add it below our tweet preview on the “edit-tweet” view.
+Let's copy our tweet form and add it below our tweet preview on the "edit-tweet" view.
 We'll change some values so our form submits to our update route.

 ```ejs
 <!-- views/edit-tweet.ejs -->